Charry2014/ai-catflap/README.md

 ## Running the AI

 Having pulled the sources from GitHub start installing the required packages.
 This is a real pain.
 It breaks all the time, with more or less every update of any package something stops working.
-You will notice in `requirements.txt` that *everything* is versioned precisely, for exactly that reason.
+You will notice in `src/catflap/requirements.txt` that *everything* is versioned precisely, for exactly that reason.

 The installation script `bin/setup.sh` should install most things you need, and perform a couple of necessary `cp` to finally get everything where it is needed.
 Once everything is installed the script can be started with the following commands - assuming the camera is at index 0.